 An introductory course emphasizing nursing skills and nursing process.
 Nursing theory and concepts related to the human response to illness will be explored.
-Emphasis is placed on the development and integration of therapeutic communication skills, nurse/client relationships, developmental needs, cultural diversity and legal/ethical issues.
+Emphasis is placed on the development and integration of the relationships, developmental needs, cultural diversity and legal/ethical issues.
 Lecture - 2 hours, Clinical - 1 hour.
 This course is normally offered in the spring semester.